 18. Staring

-Beardies enjoy staring and they enjoy looking at objects to figure out what they are.
+Beardies enjoy staring and looking at objects to figure out what they are.

-However, when they show an investigate look together with object lean and even vertical stance, they may feel unsafe and want to observe the things in front of them before deciding to approach or not.
+However, when they show an investigative look together with an object lean and even a vertical stance, they may feel unsafe and want to observe it before deciding whether to approach it or not.

-Bearded Dragon Body Language In Some Certain Occasions
+Bearded Dragon Body Language on Some Certain Occasions

 1. Basking

-Two common types: Thigmothermic basking (flatten his body like a pancake) and heliothermic basking.
+Basking has two common types: thigmothermic basking (flattening his body like a pancake) and heliothermic basking.

 You can see them being good climbers on high and exposed rocks, branches, broken and falling trees, posts, etc.

-However, when it gets too hot, they will hide in burrows and shaded areas such as rocks, grasslands, or under logs to relax.
+However, when it gets too hot, they will hide in burrows and shaded areas such as rocks and grasslands or under logs to relax.

-Digging is one of the normal bearded dragon body language that they take part in even in the wild.
+Digging is one of the normal bearded dragon body languages that they take part in even in the wild.
 Some reasons why they dig are:

-- When the female ones are carrying eggs and wanting to lay an egg.
-Infertile eggs may also be put on by women ones without men’s exposure.
+- When the female ones are carrying eggs and want to lay an egg.
+Infertile eggs may also be put on by women without exposure to men.

 - If you do not have a thermal gradient and protected areas in the tank, beardies will dig to find a cooler hiding space.
-Instead, ensure that you have simple furnishings and decorations like a hideout in the box.
+Ensure that you have simple furnishings and decorations like a hideout in the box.

-- Whether he is stressed and wants to disappear or be alone.
+- If they are stressed and want to disappear or be alone.

-- He wants to build a cozy place to relax if the tank does not have basking spots.
+- They want to build a cozy place to relax if the tank does not have basking spots.

-- He tries to tunnel out and escape the tank.
+- They try to tunnel out and escape the tank.

 3. Brumation

-When bromating, the beardie will sleep for months.
+When brumating, the beardie will sleep for months.

-How Can I Know My Bearded Dragon Is Going To Brumate?
+How Can You Know If Your Bearded Dragon Is Going to Brumate?

 - More naps and look sleepy